Blog -

 The last three settings are:

-- Convert to Document? – Selecting True will automatically convert uploaded files to editable documents so you can work on them in Google Docs.
+• Convert to Document? – Selecting True will automatically convert uploaded files to editable documents so you can work on them in Google Docs.

-- File Name – Here you can specify a particular name for the uploaded file.
+• File Name – Here you can specify a particular name for the uploaded file.
 You can use form field information and your own input for that.
 For example, you could have Zapier include applicants’ first and last names as part of the file name and put “Resume” in front.

-- File Extension – This field allows you to save files with a particular file extension.
+• File Extension – This field allows you to save files with a particular file extension.
 Don’t enter a period in front if you use this option.

 None of these fields are required.
 If left blank, the file will simply appear in Google Drive as uploaded on your WordPress site.
-Continue when ready.
+Click Continue when ready.

-8. Test and Publish Your Zap
+8. Test and publish your Zap

-After this, you are pretty much ready.
 The final step is to make sure everything works properly.

 This should tell you that a file has been sent to Google Drive and you should find it there.